gadam/fintech_assessment_01/README.md

 CLoudVirga's investors include Upfront Ventures, Riverwood Capital, Dallas Capital, Tribeca ESP and two others (Tracxn, 2022).

+The company operates mainly in the US market within the e-mortgage space.

 ## Business Activities:

 CloudVirga offers a Software as a Service (SaaS) product that provides a digital mortgate platform to the home lending and financing industry.
 The platform faciliates an efficient homeloan application process through an automated workflow and smart use of data.
 It simplifies and automates the process from initial application through to approval (Crunchbase, n.d).

 Its customers are mainly homeloan lenders and mortgage originators.
-Bhattacharya et al (2021) reprt that the US mortgage industry is expected to originate over 2.5T USD for each of the next 3 years.
+Amongst its customer-base, CloudVirga counts Supreme Lending, Finance of America , Fairway, SunWest, Envoy Mortgage, JMAC Lending, Citizens Bank, Summit Funding, TruHome SOlutions, Platinum Home Mortgage, Preferred Rate, and Mortgage Boutique.
+Bhattacharya et al (2021) report that the US mortgage industry is expected to originate over 2.5T USD for each of the next 3 years.
 Despite the projected size, the segment is concentrated with tier-1 players accounting for around one-third market share as at the end of 2021 leaving space for tier-2 players to compete on price and tailored offerrings (Fact.MR., 2022).

 In the US, loan origination is a lengthy process overseen by the Federal Deposit Insurance Corporation (FDIC) for compliance with a number of handoffs to various participants along the way (Kopp, 2022).
 CloudVirga's main competitive advantage appears to be the level of automation that it has incorporated into the platform significantly reducing the time taken end-to-end.
 A key outcome for CloudVirga's clients include:
 >"...create underwirter-ready loan files in 10 minutes and reducing touch time between loan officer and consumer by 70%" (cloudvirga, n.d.)

->"The platform has an extensive list of companies that have been integrated in the SaaS depending on their role in the mortgage value chain (cloudvirga, n.d.)"
+>"The platform has an extensive list of companies that have been integrated within the SaaS platform depending on their role in the mortgage value chain (cloudvirga, n.d.)"

 The technologies used by CloudVirga include (slintel, 2022):
 |Category|Technology stack|